exercism/unison/concepts/ability-handlers/about.md

 ## The parts of a handler

-Here's a handler that allows interaction with a KeyValue store backed by an in memory `Map`:
+Let's look at a handler that enables interaction with a KeyValue store backed by an in-memory `Map`:

 ```
 KeyValue.run : '{KeyValue k v} r -> r